tensult/markojs-express-website/README.md

 In this project we will be writing our components in the [components](https://github.com/tensult/markojs-express-website/blob/master/src/components) directory.

-The following are special components which support dynamic loading of components based different use cases.
+The following are special components using which we can load components dynamically based different use cases.
 Please note these themselves shouldn't be loaded dynamically else it will be a infinite loop.

 #### [load-component](https://github.com/tensult/markojs-express-website/blob/master/src/components/load-component/index.js)
 This loads component by name so we can simply pass the name of the component we want to load from [components](https://github.com/tensult/markojs-express-website/blob/master/src/components/index.js)